yottapanda/website/content/posts/cloud-router.md

 - A Wireguard "server" on the VPS since it's the only thing with a public IP.
 - A set of iptables rules to forward traffic correctly on the VPS.
 - A Wireguard "client" on our local server.
-- A set of iptables rules to route traffic back over the wireguard
+- A set of iptables rules to route traffic back over the Wireguard tunnel.

 ### VPS